Giraffe Ranch Florida – Why You Should Visit!

 Closing Thoughts

 The animals run freely.
-They are well taken care of, are loved, and are healthy.
+They are well cared for, loved, and healthy.
 And the animals are not “trained” to come to you.
 For example, only two of the giraffes ventured over for a snack.
 The other did not.
 And that’s how it should be.

 Take your family to a place where they can learn about animals, interact with them, and have an absolute blast.